Skip to Content

 What to wear in Ireland in the spring

 Thatched cottage homes in the village of Adare, Ireland, on a rainy day.You’ll want to cover all your bases when packing to travel to Ireland in the spring.
 For example, you’ll still want to be prepared for chilly evenings with sweaters, hats, and gloves.
-However, you’ll also want to wear layers you can take off as the temperature rises during the day.
+However, you’ll also want to wear layers you can remove as the temperature rises during the day.

 What to bring when traveling to Ireland in the spring